 This crock pot pork roast is tender pork loin simmered in a slow cooker in a rich and flavorful gravy.
 A quick and easy dinner option that always gets rave reviews!

 I love to pull out my crock pot on busy days when I want to come home to dinner waiting for me.
-Some of my favorite recipes include slow cooker pot roast, crock pot BBQ chicken and this juicy and tender pork roast.
+Some of my favorite slow cooker recipes include slow cooker pot roast, crock pot BBQ chicken and this juicy and tender pork roast.

 When I want an easy dinner that I know the whole family will love, I turn to this crock pot pork roast.
 The meat comes out perfectly every time, and pairs so well with potatoes and a vegetable for a complete meal.

-The first step is to season your pork roast and sear it on the stove top before placing it in the crock pot.
+The first step is to season your pork loin roast and sear it in a skillet on the stove top before placing it in the crock pot.
 If you’re short on time and don’t want to brown your pork first, you can place the meat directly into the slow cooker and skip the searing step.
 I think it’s really worth the additional time and effort because it adds a lot of extra flavor.

 Bowls of herbs, spices and seasonings next to a piece of pork.